 - the recording can be admitted as evidence.9

-5. What are the rules on surveillance and video cameras?
+5. What are the rules for surveillance and video cameras?

 There are no laws prohibiting a private person to: